 Speaking and writing subjects are broader: work, education, and daily life

 Reaching the B1 level takes twice as much time as reaching level A2.
-Whilst the Civic Integration A2 speaking exam is about daily life only, in the B1 speaking exam you talk about the world that surrounds you: either your personal surroundings or a wider range.
+Whilst the Civic Integration A2 speaking exam is about daily life only, in the B1 speaking exam you talk about the world that surrounds you: either your surroundings or a wider range.

 The B1 exam requires 4400 words- how do I learn them?

 When you are studying by yourself, start by reading Word learning: make it part of your daily life.
-Learning is followed by remembering: the blog How to remember words – the seven steps helps you with memorizing them.
+Learning is followed by remembering: the blog How to remember words – the seven steps help you with memorizing them.